Build vs. Buy

 **You want fewer components to get right on the first pass.** Hashed storage, timing-safe comparison, revocation propagation, graduated rate limiting: these are each well-documented in this guide, but implementing them all correctly in one go is non-trivial.
 A managed solution that already handles them means fewer moving parts for your team to build and test.

-**You plan to monetize your API.** If you need usage metering, plan-based rate limits, and billing integration, a managed API platform typically includes these — [Zuplo](https://zuplo.com/docs/articles/monetization?ref=apikeys-guide&utm_source=apikeys-guide&utm_medium=web&utm_campaign=api-keys), for instance, handles metering, quota enforcement, and Stripe billing at the gateway layer.
+**You plan to monetize your API.** If you need usage metering, plan-based rate limits, and billing integration, a managed API platform typically includes these.
+Standalone metering services such as Amberflo, Metronome, and Orb solve the measurement side but still leave you to build the gateway integration and enforcement layer yourself.
+Zuplo consolidates all three into one system: its [Monetization product](https://zuplo.com/docs/articles/monetization?ref=apikeys-guide&utm_source=apikeys-guide&utm_medium=web&utm_campaign=api-keys) meters requests at the edge, enforces plan quotas with a 429 response at the gateway, and syncs subscription state with Stripe.
 Building metering and billing on top of a custom key system is a significant additional investment.

 ## The Hidden Costs of Building